 This brings us to v.31, where Paul says the church should "earnestly desire the greater gifts."
 The Greek word translated "earnestly desire" is zeloo, which can also be translated "to seek zealously."
 To understand Paul's statement, we must ask who is to do this seeking, and what should they seek specifically?

 Understanding who should seek begins with recognizing that Paul's statement in v.31 is written in the second person plural in the Greek language.
 In Texas, we say "you all" to indicate second person plural.
-In other words, Paul' command to seek is directed to the collective church body (i.e., second person plural), not to individuals within the body (i.e., second person singular).
+In other words, Paul's command to seek is directed to the collective church body (i.e., second person plural), not to individuals within the body (i.e., second person singular).
 So as a group, the church body should do the seeking.
+This is important because it tells us Paul was trying to direct the behavior of a group, not of an individual.

 In verse 20, Paul chastises the church for being spiritually immature in their thinking.
-Their inappropriate desire for the gift of speaking in tongues was evidence of their spiritual immaturity.
-In fact, Paul goes further and says that if they must be ignorant of something (i.e., if they must be "infants"), then be ignorant of evil rather than being ignorant of the proper place for speaking in tongues, which was their situation.
+Their excessive interest in the gift of speaking in foreign languages was evidence of their spiritual immaturity.
+In fact, Paul goes further to say that if they must be ignorant of something (i.e., if they must be "infants"), then be ignorant of evil rather than being ignorant of the proper place for speaking in tongues, which was their situation.

-Therefore, the church in Corinth was acting in ignorance when they overlooked the true purpose of tongues while inventing a different purpose for the gift.
-Sadly, this church was too preoccupied with their unhealthy fascination with the gift of tongues to take notice of God's fulfillment of this important scripture.
+Therefore, the gift of tongues was not given to the Church for the edification of believers (1Cor 14:12), Paul says, but as a sign to unbelievers.
+As such, it has virtually no value in the church for edification, which is why it must be de-emphasized in the gathering, assuming anyone possesses the gift at all.
+The church in Corinth was acting in ignorance when they overlooked the true purpose of tongues and invented a different purpose for the gift so they could indulge in a spectacle rather than to seek for edification.
+Sadly, this church was too preoccupied with an unhealthy fascination with the gift of tongues to take notice of God's instructions in scripture.

-Any other mass expression of tongues simply is not a work of the Spirit, since it contradicts scripture.
-Furthermore, a Christian may express the gift of tongues individually, but they may do so only in private.
-If they feel led to share their gift in the gathering, they may only do so when an interpreter is present (see 1Cor 14:27-28).
+Any other mass expression of tongues cannot be a work of the Spirit since it would contradict scripture and the Spirit of God never acts contrary to Scripture.
+A Christian who genuinely possess the gift of tongues may express it privately, but if they feel led to share their gift in the gathering, they may only do so when an interpreter is present (see 1Cor 14:27-28).

 Once a statement in tongues has been spoken, the church body is to wait for interpretation so they may understand the meaning of the word.
 If no interpretation is offered, then the one speaking in tongues must remain silent since his expression of tongues has failed the Bible's test and must be considered a false expression (similar to the way all gifts of prophecy must stand a test of accuracy according to 1Cor 14:29).

-Knowing that these are God's purpose in the expression of the gift of tongues, we should take a critical view of any congregation that encourages or allows the routine expression of a (supposed) gift of tongues en masse.
-If such experiences occur outside the presence of unbelieving Jews (as Paul explained), it is not a true demonstration of tongues.
+Knowing that these are God's purposes in the expression of the gift of tongues, we should take a critical view of any congregation that encourages or allows the routine expression of a (supposed) gift of tongues contrary to these rules.
+If repetitive gibberish is labeled "speaking in tongues," or if such experiences occur outside the presence of unbelieving Jews (as Paul explained) or an interpreter, then it cannot be an authentic display of tongues.
 Instead, it is a false, contrived work of the flesh, and it should be avoided by every Christian.

 Before the rise of the charismatic movement in the early 20th century, the practice of speaking in tongues was unknown in the church.
 There is no mention of it in any authoritative church literature after the end of the first century, and no respected church leaders after the Apostolic age ever taught on the continuing use or appearance of this gift.
 Based on this silence in church literature, it seems the gift disappeared from the body of Christ around the end of the first century (as Paul's teaching in 1Corinthians 12-14 would anticipate).